The FURminator Dog Brush Review

 For dogs who tolerate grooming well, it's satisfying to get a huge pile of undercoat out with every FURminator brushing.
 Besides keeping fur off the furniture, this deep brushing stimulates blood flow and allows the skin to breathe.

 There's a slightly confusing array of FURminator brushes for different size cats and dogs.
 So I've pulled out my recommendations here.
-Always buy through the official FURminator brand on Amazon to avoid buying a dangerous and ill-designed counterfeit brush.
+Always buy through the official FURminator brand to avoid buying a dangerous and ill-designed counterfeit brush.